 |

-you like stories with zombies in them you may enjoy Unmarked
+with zombies in them you may enjoy Unmarked

-begins in Africa, but the biggest part
+Graves.
+The story begins in Africa, but the

-it is set in England, in the fictional town of Darworth.
-The
+biggest part of it is set in the fictional English

-has seen a recent explosion of racially motivated crimes and
+town of Darworth.
+The town has seen a recent explosion of racially

-investigative telejournalist Nick Pearson has decided that
+motivated crimes and investigative telejournalist Nick Pearson has

-he wants to go to Darworth and do a show about it.
+decided that he wants to go to Darworth and do a show about it.

 show though, and he feels that having a camera crew in tow may put